cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 gaiad collect-gentxs
 ```

-The previous command will collect all genesis transactions and modify `genesis.json` accordingly.

-To verify the correctness of the configuration run:
+The previous command will collect all genesis transactions and finalise `genesis.json`.
+To verify the correctness of the configuration and start the node run:

 ```bash
 gaiad start